Skip to Content

 Cattail Falls, Big Bend National Park

-Cattail Falls is another of the waterfalls located in Big Bend National Park.
+Cattail Falls is another waterfall located in Big Bend National Park.

 The Chisos Mountains location of Cattail Falls makes it a little difficult to get to, meaning that if you brave the hike to these falls, you might have the place all to yourself.

-The 3-mile hike to Cattail Falls ascends the mountain until you arrive at this unique Texas waterfall like looks like cattails, hence its name.
+The 3-mile hike to Cattail Falls ascends the mountain until you arrive at this unique Texas waterfall that looks like cattails, hence its name.

-Pro Tip: Be sure to wear sturdy hiking shoes and bring plenty of water and bear spray if you hike to Cattail Falls.
+Pro Tip: Wear sturdy hiking shoes and bring plenty of water and bear spray if you hike to Cattail Falls.
 The terrain can be unforgiving, and the area has black bears.

-While in this area, visit the surrounding small towns like Alpine, Terlingua, and Marfa.
+While in this area, visit small towns like Alpine, Terlingua, and Marfa.

 Pine Canyon Waterfall, Big Bend National Park